 Recognized as a conductor of extraordinary versatility, Carolyn Kuan has enjoyed successful associations with top tier orchestras, opera companies, ballet companies, and festivals worldwide.
 Her commitment to contemporary music has defined her approach to programming, and established her as an international resource for new music and world premieres.
-Appointed Music Director of the Hartford Symphony Orchestra in 2011, she has recently signed a six-year contract extending their creative collaboration through May, 2022.
+Appointed Music Director of the Hartford Symphony Orchestra in 2011, she has signed a six-year contract extending their creative collaboration through May, 2022.

 Ms. Kuan’s North American engagements have included performances with the symphonies of Baltimore, Detroit, Milwaukee, Omaha, San Francisco, Seattle, and Toronto; the Florida and Louisville orchestras; the New York City Ballet; the Colorado Music Festival and Glimmerglass Festival; the New York City Opera, Santa Fe Opera, and Washington National Opera.
 Recent international engagements have included concerts with the Bournemouth Symphony, Hong Kong Philharmonic, National Symphony of Taiwan, Orchestre de la Suisse Romande, Residentie Orkest, Orquesta Sinfonica de Yucatan, Royal Danish Ballet, and the West Australian Symphony.
-Engagements during the 2017/2018 season include a return to the Toronto Symphony to conduct the Chinese New Year concert, in addition to performances with the Santa Barbara Symphony, featuring John Corigliano's Red Violin.
-During the summer of 2018, Ms. Kuan will debut with the Portland Opera, conducting Rossini's La Cenerentola.
-The 2018/2019 season will include her debut with the Singapore Symphony.
+Highlights of the 2018/2019 season include debuts with the Singapore Symphony; Santa Barbara Symphony, featuring John Corigliano's Red Violin; and the Portland Opera, conducting a production of Rossini's La Cenerentola.